AdityaBhattacharya1/AdityaBhattacharya1/README.md

 ## Technologies:
 Apart from the MERN stack, i.e, **M**ongoDB **E**xpress **R**eact.js **N**ode.js
-I use the following technologies for the respective headings:-
+I use the following technologies for the respective purposes:-

 ***Front-end:***
 * HTML
 * CSS
   * Bootstrap
 * JavaScript
 * Django (Python)

 ***Back-end:***
 * Python
-  * Django
-  * Pandas
-  * Keras and Tensorflow
 * C
 * SQL

 ***Mobile-application development:***
 * React Native
-* Flutter
+* Kotlin

 ## Hobbies
 <p>
-In my freetime I like to read books and if time persists (which it seldom does, might I add), I play videogames.
+In my freetime I like to read books, learn more about different languages, play the piano or indulge in videogames.
 </p>

-## Roadmap
+## Roadmap (On Github)
-- [ ] Add my personal website as a repository
+- [ ] Add my personal website here
-- [ ] Add a Python project as repository
+- [ ] Add a language-specific project here
 - [ ] Successfully contribute to open source
 - [ ] Populate my Github profiles and get some stars